 Please note that ALPhA is only an intermediary for the purchase and assumes no liability or responsibilities with respect to these detectors; the manufacture, service, and warranty are provided by and the responsibility of Excelitas Corporation.

 The 8th round of detectors sold out in March 2018.
 The 9th Round of detectors sold out in February 2020.
 In the past, we have averaged 1.5 years between rounds, meaning that the next detectors will probably be available in September 2019.
 Excelitas in February 2019 said that we were *months* away from collecting the 60 detectors needed to begin the 9th round.

-For now, you should click on the button below to sign up to be on the waitlist for the 9th round of detectors.
+Click on the button below to sign up to be on the waitlist for the 9th round of detectors.
 You must be an ALPhA member to sign up.
-When the 9th round is available we will begin shipping to the people on the waitlist in the order in which they signed up.
+When the 9th round is available, we will begin contacting people on the waitlist in the order in which they signed up.